hvianna/audioMotion.js/docs/configuration.md

 At least two colors are required to create a gradient, but you can add as many colors as you like.
 The **offset** must be a number between 0 and 1 - use it to adjust the position of each color inside the gradient.

-!> Custom gradients are saved to the browser's internal storage and will only be accessible in the same browser they were saved. **It is recommended that you save backup copies of your custom gradients, by using the Export function.**
+!> **Use the Export function to save backup copies of your custom gradients!**<br>Custom gradients are saved to the browser's internal storage and may be lost if you uninstall the browser or clear its data.

 ## On-screen information display